MithunKiet/visionguard-ai/IMPLEMENTATION.md

 PPERequired           JSONB    (list of required PPE types) UpdatedBy             FK → identity.users
 UpdatedAt
-Version               INT
+Version               INT      ← incremented on every update (used for race-condition-safe sync)
 ```

 Workers pull zone config on startup and subscribe to `ConfigUpdated` events.
+Version field is used to detect and discard stale updates.

 ### occupancy.logs